• About

 Instructions

-• Finely dice the onion and mince the garlic.
+• Prep the ingredients.
+Finely dice the onion and mince the garlic.
 Peel and chop the carrots.
 Chop the celery.
 Remove the skin from the pre-cooked rotisserie chicken.
 Shred the chicken breast.

-• In a large pot on medium-high heat, melt 1 tablespoon of butter.
+• Make the chicken and vegetable filling.
+In a large pot on medium-high heat, melt 1 tablespoon of butter.
 Add the diced onions and garlic.
 Sautee for about 2 minutes.
 Then add the chopped celery and carrots.
 Add the shredded chicken, green peas, salt, pepper, dried herbs, and chicken broth.
-Cover and simmer for about 15 minutes.
+Cover and simmer for about 10 minutes.

-• Bechamel sauce: In a second large pot on medium heat, melt the remaining butter.
+• Make the Bechamel sauce.
+In a second large pot on medium heat, melt the remaining butter.
 Add the flour, continuing to stir for about 30 seconds.
 Pour the milk while continuing to whisk for 5 to 10 minutes until the bechamel sauce thickens.
 Make sure the sauce is thick before adding it to the chicken and vegetable mixture!

 • Mix the chicken and vegetables with the bechamel sauce.
 Cover and simmer on medium heat for 5 to 10 minutes or until the vegetables are tender.
 Add more chicken broth if you desire a lighter consistency.